 Monkey Shoulder – This is a blended whisky from three famous Speyside distilleries; it’s very approachable and smooth.
 It’s easy to drink, with great flavor.
 If you’re watching your budget, you can’t go wrong with this one at ~ USD 30.

 Auchentoshan Three Wood – This was my first bottle from this distillery, and I was very impressed.
 It came as a recommendation from a Scotsman, so I knew it would be good.
-It’s relatively smooth for a single malt with just a hint of smokiness.
-At ~ USD 70 per bottle, it’s still fairly reasonable as scotches go.
+It’s relatively smooth for a single malt with a hint of smokiness.
+At ~ USD 70 per bottle, it’s still reasonable as scotches go.

-Dalmore King Alexander III – There’s no doubt that this particular bottle is a splurge.
+Dalmore King Alexander III – There’s no doubt this particular bottle is a splurge.
 Dalmore puts out some great whiskies, so I recommend you try some of their more reasonable expressions before jumping to this one.
 This particular bottle is aged in several different casks giving it a deep ruby color and an extremely smooth flavor.
 So easy to drink, you might have to watch yourself!
 A bottle can be had for ~ USD 235, and it’s exceptional.

 It was fun to discover these new experiences recently, and I really enjoyed these particular bottles.
 If you’re into scotch, I highly recommend you try some of these out.